IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 To submit your detection result, first rename your resulting file to `results.json` so that our Server can automatically evaluate your submission (other name is not acceptable), then compress your `results.json` to a zip file (any name is OK, e.g., submit.zip).
-A sample submission file is provided at `submit/public_test_smaple_submission.zip`.
 The code in the last three lines of the above code automatically rename the resulting json file and generate the zip file for submission.

 ## References